summiyabese25seecs/summiya_sarah_zoha_dronesimulator/README.md

 **(2)** Sarah Shahid:
 - Created a shared Google Document so that all team members could edit and document the progress.
+- Finalized the report of the assignment to ensure all requirements were met.
+- Attached necessary screenshots of each step in our report.
 - Created her version of code.
+- Wrote the deliverpackage() function which is the condition-checking and decision-making block of code and made sure all possible conditions were taken care of.
 - Assisted the members in compliation of code and testing it.
+- Ran multiple test runs when the code was finalized and made sure there were no bugs.
 - Wrote the 'improvement of code' part on README.
    ![Alt Text](https://raw.githubusercontent.com/summiyabese25seecs/summiya_sarah_zoha_dronesimulator/83518ced18da51cccb5de0c0ad37048b13b293b1/Screenshot%202025-10-24%20011312.png)